 - The progression of disease symptoms, so that they interfere with the activities of daily living.

 My cat has very advanced cancer, and the hope for a cure is remote.
 What kind of palliative care is appropriate?

-Incurable cancer provides an example for articulating the principles and practices of veterinary palliative medicine.
+Incurable cancer provides an example for explaining the principles and practices of veterinary palliative medicine.
 Palliative care in the face of life-limiting cancer is as individual as the patient and type of cancer.

-Once a cat’s activities of daily living have been identified, it’s appropriate to define family beliefs, the family’s needs as care unfolds, and the goals for the cat as death approaches.
-An essential part of establishing goals of palliative therapy is understanding the expected course of the life-limiting disease—in this case, cancer.
-Knowledge is power, and knowledge about disease allows for development of a personalized palliative care plan.
+Once a cat's activities of daily living have been identified, it is important to define family beliefs, the family's needs as care unfolds, and the goals for the cat as death approaches.
+An essential part of establishing goals of palliative therapy is understanding the expected course of the life-limiting disease, in this case, cancer.
+Knowledge is power and knowledge about disease allows for the development of a personalized palliative care plan.

 How can palliative care help make my cat with life-limiting disease more comfortable?

 Pain management is the most important facet of palliative care in cats.
 Pain is best managed from a multimodal perspective, which means using various techniques, both pharmacologic (medications) as well as nonpharmacologic, in conjunction to achieve the goal of maximum comfort.

 Several classes of medication, as well as nutraceuticals (nutritional supplements), can be used together to combat pain.
 In addition, your veterinarian may suggest one or a combination of nonpharmacologic therapies to address musculoskeletal pain: